 “Marshal Dike!
 It was me who what?”
 I yelled into that stupid face.
 I was tired of letting this slowpoke who could barely read to save his life, point his unintelligent forefinger in my face.
 “It was me who what?
 Go on!
 Say it!
 Blockhead!
 Numskull!
 You never listen do you?
 And when you do, you hear nothing!”

 I was too far gone in my anger to hear Amazie’s frantic pleas or sense the increased tempo of Ncheta’s hand wringing.

 “Didn’t Amazie and your other slow friend over there ask you to go upstairs?
 Didn’t they?
 None so deaf as those who will not hear!
 Idiot!”

 His forefinger fell away from my face and he stood there staring at me blankly as if trying to make sense of what I just said to him.
 I shook my head in exasperation.
 What a waste of time, telling him off.
-I bet he understood nothing of what I just said, anyway.
-But it must have been more than that because in a space of a heartbeat, his facial expression permuted from blankness to anger to perplexity and finally, to panic.
-He shook his head vigorously from side to side, slapped both ears with open palms; first the left then the right, shook his head again, poked a finger in one ear, wiggled it about then did the same to the other ear.
+I bet he understood nothing of what I’d just said!
+But, it must have been more than that because in a space of a heartbeat, his facial expression permuted from blankness to anger to perplexity and finally, to panic.
+He shook his head vigorously from side to side, slapped both ears with open palms; first the left, then the right; shook his head again, poked a finger in one ear, wiggled it about then did the same to the other ear.

 The look on his face told of his findings.

 He let out a shout; confused at first, then a long, sustained sound of sheer helplessness.
 With tears running down his face, a face that still looked stupid and by extension pathetic, he placed both palms together in supplication and offered them to me.
 Not sure what he expected me to do with those fat, sausage fingers of his, I walked backwards keeping him in sight, reached behind, feeling for the strap of my school satchel.
 Once I had it, I grabbed it and headed out.
 I didn’t even want to be there in the first place.